QuantEcon/lecture-source-py/source/rst/hs_recursive_models.rst

 .. math:: s_t = \Lambda h_{t-1} + \Pi c_t

-and we make
+and we make.

-**Assumption:** The absolute values of the eigenvalues of :math:`\Delta_h` are less than or equal to one
+**Assumption:** The absolute values of the eigenvalues of :math:`\Delta_h` are less than or equal to one.

-Later we shall introduce **canonical**  household technologies that  satisfy an ‘invertibility’ requirement relating sequences :math:`\{s_t\}` of services and :math:`\{c_t\}` of consumption flows
+Later we shall introduce **canonical**  household technologies that  satisfy an ‘invertibility’ requirement relating sequences :math:`\{s_t\}` of services and :math:`\{c_t\}` of consumption flows.

-And  we’ll describe how to obtain a canonical representation of a household technology from one that is not canonical
+And  we’ll describe how to obtain a canonical representation of a household technology from one that is not canonical.

-Here are some examples of household preferences
+Here are some examples of household preferences.

 **Time Separable preferences**